-See the User's Manual for the Sun Workstation for more details on sh.
+See the Commands Reference Manual for more details on sh.
 Also see the references in the appendix for more information.

 2.1.
 What is a Shell?

 A Shell is both a command language and a programming language that provides an interface to the operating system and interprets commands which you type.
 The Shell's primary purpose is to translate command lines typed at the workstation into system actions, such as the invocation of other programs.
 Because the Shell is a user program, just like any you might write, there is more than one available.
 The Shell you get when you log in is specified in your password file entry field, which contains the pathname to it.